Plan7¶

 Example

->>> aligner = TraceAligner() >>> traces = aligner.compute_traces(thioesterase, proteins[:100]) >>> msa = aligner.align_traces(thioesterase, proteins[:100], traces)
+>>> msa = aligner.align_traces(thioesterase, proteins[:100], traces)

-New in version 0.4.7.
+Added in version 0.4.7.

-- align_traces(hmm, sequences, traces, trim=False, digitize=False, all_consensus_cols=False)¶
+align_traces(hmm, sequences, traces, digitize=False, trim=False, all_consensus_cols=False)

 Compute traces for a collection of sequences relative to an HMM.